Eg0r0k/TypeMore_front/README.md

 # TypeMore

 TypeMore is a web site about typing test.
-For improve your typing scills, and have fun time with your frends.
+For improve your typing skills, and have fun time with your frends.